Education in China: Compulsory education law

 Provincial-level authorities were to develop plans, enact decrees and rules, distribute funds to counties, and administer directly a few key secondary schools.
 County authorities were to distribute funds to each township government, which was to make up for any deficiencies.
 County authorities were to supervise education and teaching and to manage their own senior high schools, teachers' schools, teachers' in-service training schools, agricultural vocational schools, and exemplary primary and junior high schools.
 The remaining schools were to be managed separately by the county and township authorities.

 The compulsory education law divided China into three categories: cities and economically developed areas in coastal provinces and a small number of developed areas in the hinterland; towns and villages with medium development; and economically backward areas.

-By November 1985, the first category—the larger cities and approximately 20 percent of the counties (mainly in the more developed coastal and southeastern areas of China)—had achieved universal 9-year education.
-By 1990, cities, economically developed areas in coastal provincial-level units, a small number of developed interior areas (approximately 25 percent of China's population), and areas where junior middle schools were already popularized were targeted to have universal junior-high-school education.
+By November 1985, the first category – the larger cities and approximately 20 percent of the counties (mainly in the more developed coastal and southeastern areas of China) – had achieved universal 9-year education.
+By 1990, cities, economically developed areas in coastal provincial-level units, a small number of developed interior areas (approximately 25 percent of China's population), and areas where junior high schools were already popularized were targeted to have universal junior-high-school education.

 Education planners envisioned that by the mid-1990s, all workers and staff in coastal areas, inland cities, and moderately developed areas (with a combined population of 300 million to 400 million people) would have either compulsory 9-year or vocational education and that 5 percent of the people in these areas would have a college education, building a solid intellectual foundation for China.
 Furthermore, the planners expected that secondary education and university entrants would have increased by the year 2000.